zerodevapp/zerodev-docs/docs/create-wallets/user-id.md

 - `Key`: the cryptographic key used for signing messages and transactions for the account.
 - `Account`: the blockchain entity associated with an address, a balance, and other state.

-For an *externally owned account* (EOA), e.g. a MetaMask account, the account address is cryptographically link to the key.
+For an *externally owned account* (EOA), e.g. a MetaMask account, the account address is cryptographically linked to the key.
 Therefore, it's not possible to change the key for an account.
 In other words, for EOAs, 1 key == 1 account.

 AA wallets like ZeroDev are smart contract accounts, however.
 A smart contract account has its own address, which is independent of the key that manages it.
 As a result, it's possible to *replace* the key with another key, without changing the blockchain address of the account at all.